Serving

 Part

-Eggplant curry is a popular dish all over Southeast Asia and this recipe from Cambodia is a flavorful example.
-To make this dish vegetarian you could try substituting a few cubes of fermented tofu for the shrimp paste.
-Serve with plenty of Jasmine rice.
+Eggplant curry is a popular dish all over Southeast Asia.
+This recipe from Cambodia is a flavorful example.
+To make it vegetarian you could try using a few cubes of fermented tofu for the shrimp paste.

 3